Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 Kinsta

-I personally use many web hostings since I have to find the right web hosting for my clients and my own websites as well.
-Apart from SiteGround and InterSever, Kinsta is another level-up of web hosting for high-performance and highly secured servers.
-I choose Kinsta for my serious clients such as hospitals.
+I personally use many web hosts because I need to find the right one for my clients and my own websites.
+Apart from SiteGround and InterServer, Kinsta is a ‘level-up’ web host offering high performance and highly secured servers.
+I choose Kinsta for my serious clients, such as the big hospitals.
 Check all three hosts and see which one fits your needs best.

 Single-site and Multisite